ros2/demos/composition/README.md

 ## **What Is This?**

-This demo provides examples on 3 different ways which users could use the **rclcpp_components** API to compose multiple nodes in a single process.
+This demo provides examples of three different ways to use the **rclcpp_components** API to compose multiple nodes in a single process.

 This ROS 2 package consists of the following nodes: